Project-X-Mods/coffeelinux/README.md

 1. Pure Arch foundation using official repos (and a little AUR here and there)

-2. A choice of Desktop Environments designed to be easy to use.
+2. A Yaru powered Gnome Desktop Environment designed to be easy to use.
 (Always the latest version due to Arch being a rolling release.)

 2a.
 Coffee wallpapers in default location.

-3. Vaapi enabled by default in Edge**
+3. Vaapi enabled by default in Chromium**

 5. Pamac Graphical Software Manager (Select "1 4" in part 4 when prompted for pamac-aur for full functionality)

-6. Edge Preinstalled via yay (not Firefox)
+6. Chromium Preinstalled via yay (not Firefox)

 7. Latest Pipewire & Wireplumber for the best possible sound.

 8. Many gaming frameworks/dependencies preinstalled so you can get to it right away.

-9. Prebuilt with Steam, Wine, Winetricks, Protontricks, and DXVK for the best possible gaming experiences out of the box.
+9. Prebuilt with Steam, Wine, Winetricks, and Protontricks for the best possible gaming experiences out of the box.

 10. SystemD boot (as opposed to GRUB).